luoyan0517/WebApi/_posts/2015-01-16-referential-constraint.md

 #### Using Convention

-If users don’t add *any* referential constraint, Web API will try to help users to discovery the foreign key automatically.
+If user doesn’t add *any* referential constraint, Web API will try to help user to discovery the foreign key automatically.
 There are two conventions as follows:
 1.With same property type and same type name plus key name.
 For example:

 {% highlight csharp %}